simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 In the course of my error search I expanded the test so that on every run it first took a partial screenshot (btw, a really cool feature of [Screencap Library](https://mihaiparvu.github.io/ScreenCapLibrary/ScreenCapLibrary.html)) of exactly the map region which should be checked.

+The following two images show

+- the reference image
+- the cropped screenshot image

-The following two images obviously seem to be fully identical, even when zooming in:
+and obviously, they seem to be fully identical, even when zooming in (don't they?):

 {{< image src="images/post/ihl-skimage-pr-highwaymap.png" >}}

 After some time, I compared the MD5 checksums of all those screenshots.

-**I was pretty astonished**: indeed, a small amount of the checksums, taken on three different hosts, were different!
+**I was pretty astonished**: indeed, most of the checksums were equal (the reference image matched), but a small amount of the checksums, taken on three different hosts, **were different**!
 (Look at the `b17` und `cd2` sums...!)

 {{< image src="images/post/ihl-skimage-pr-md5sumpng.png" >}}